 Thus for around a quarter of measures, the reliability was heterogeneous.
 Although for the remaining measures, we found no significant heterogeneity in reliabilities, we note that power to detect small heterogeneity is often low (Ioannidis et al. (2007); Olsson-Collentine et al. (2020)).

-H3.
+Hypothesis 3: Reliability and Replicability.

 We used a logistic regression model to test whether replication success as reflected in a significant mean effect in the meta-analysis conducted across the replicating labs could be predicted by the average calculated reliabilities of the measures.

 Cronbach’s alpha did not significantly predict replication success in the main logistic regression model (b=8.21, OR=3677.542, 95% 1.271,1727601729.241, z=1.62, p=.106).
-Results based on the Omega coefficient lead to a similar conclusion (see Appendix C. However, it should be noted that the reliability coefficient could be calculated for only 19 measures.
+Results based on the Omega coefficient lead to a similar conclusion (see Appendix C).
+However, it should be noted that the reliability coefficient could be calculated for only 19 measures.
 As a result, the estimates of the relation between reliability and replication success obtained using these models each come with large uncertainty.

 Measurement Reporting